This post was most recently updated on August 3rd, 2021

 8) Brush or herb leaves.

 Trees such as the bay tree, or most leaves really will light easily once they are dry.
 Prune entire branches and hang them in a cool dry place to dry out.
 Once dry you can store the leaves and twigs in sacks ready to use come winter time.
+Plants with higher levels of oils in their leaves will even burn when they are green – gorse, pine and some culinary herbs fit in this category.

 Portable tinder and flint options though amazon: